Kolkata Monorail: 2004 & 2008

 The initial plan regarding the monorail was floated in 2004.
 In November that 2008, the first corridor (Budge Budge to Taratala) was finalised and the project was awarded to Andromeda Technologies, at a total cost of Rs.
 1,200 crore, along with a German company, Derap AG & Helbling Technik AG and Fernmeldewerk Munchen Aubing, as technology and signalling partners, respectively.
 It was a build-own-operate public-private partnership model between Government of West Bengal and Andromeda Technologies Pvt.
 Ltd. The coaches were supposed to be initially imported from Germany, and later locally produced at Titagarh Wagons, Jessop and Texmaco.
 It was targeted that the phase 1 corridor would be operational by the next 4–5 years.
 The 2nd phase was a 52 km long route from Taratala to Rajarhat.
 But, the project was put on hold, due to lack of support from financial institution and unfavourable conditions, and Andromeda Technologies pulled out from it.
-The sanction of Kolkata Metro Line 6 in 2010-11 Railway Budget, led to the end of the monorail corridor, since both had almost the same alignment.
+The sanction of Orange Line in 2010-11 Railway Budget, led to the end of the monorail corridor, since both had almost the same alignment.